quteron/javascript-fundamentals/functions/README.md

 ## Overloading <a name="overloading"></a>

 Unfortunately, in *Javascript* there is no function overlaoding in its traditional sense.
-In some other languages, e.g. *Java*, it's possible to declare two functions with the same name as long as they have different signatures (type and number of arguments).
-In *Javascript* as you know we cannot specify type of arguments - you can pass value of any type.
-Also you can pass few or more parameters to the functions.
+In some other languages, e.g. *Java*, it's possible to declare two functions with the same name as long as they have different signatures (type and number of parameters).
+In *Javascript* as you know we cannot specify type of parameter - you can pass value of any type.
+Also you can pass few or more arguments to the functions.

 It seems that we cannot apply term *signature* to functions here.
-So, what will happen if we will declare two functions with the same name and different number of arguments?
+So, what will happen if we will declare two functions with the same name and different number of parameters?
 Let's try:
 ```javascript
 function sum(a, b, c) {
   return a + b + c;